waggle-sensor/summer2017/Zeeshan_Nadir/training/README.md

 - Shows the images of detected pedestrians for both these models in separate windows

-Note: The trained XML files can be found on DropBox.
+Note: The trained XML files corresponding to the SVM classifier for pedestrian detection can be found on DropBox.